MrUrq/LatinHypercubeSampling.jl/README.md

 ## LatinHypercubeSampling.jl

-Creation of optimised Latin Hypercube Sampling Plans largely based on the work by Bates et al. [^Bates].
+Creation of optimised Latin Hypercube Sampling Plans largely based on the work by Bates et al. [1].
 The package includes additional functionality for the creation of an optimised subset of an existing plan.

 - **Current Release**: